custardcream98/msw-devtools/README.md

     │   JSON_FILE_NAME.json
 ```

-You can specify the root path of the JSON file with the `-o` option.
+You can specify the root path of the JSON file with the `-o` option. (e.g. `msw-devtools-server -o ./mocks`)

 > Failure to follow the JSON file schema may result in errors.